Zettlr/zettlr-docs/docs/en/reference/settings.md

 > **Attention**: Many of these variables are tailored to the needs of Pandoc.
 Of course, you can completely switch the program by replacing `pandoc` with the name of your desired exporting engine, but please beware that it will need to know how to parse Pandoc flags.

+The **Show app in the notification area** is used to activiate tray function which allows you wake up and quit Zettlr easily by clicking the Zettlr icon in notifaction area.
+For more details, please refer to the [tray document](../reference/tray.md).

 ## PDF Preferences

 ![The Font tab of the PDF Settings dialog](../img/pdf_settings_font.png)